aerographql/documentation/source/_posts/tutorial/getting-started.md

 This guide will provide you a step by step tutorial to setup a full GraphQL server that will provide an API to manipulate a multiple users todo list.

-*In this tutorial, i'm using yarn.
+*In this tutorial, we'll be using yarn.
 This will work the same with npm.*

 > This tutorial assume you are already familiar with GraphQL schema definition and Typescript.
-If you are not, first read [this documentation about GraphQL Schema](http://graphql.org/learn/schema/) and [this documentation or a Typescript intro](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
+If you are not, first read [this documentation about GraphQL Schema](http://graphql.org/learn/schema/) and [this documentation for a Typescript intro](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)

 **The full source code for this tutorial can be found {% post_link code/getting-started here %}**.